 Yes, it's that time of the year when everywhere you look there are posts and articles about detoxing.
 Surely our livers know what to do, right?
 Whilst genetically our bodies haven't changed that much over 100,000s of years, our diets and lifestyles have changed dramatically and we're exposed to more toxins than ever before.

-Whilst I don't advocate extreme detoxing or juicing programmes, especially for people with fatigue as these protocols can be tough on the body, there are many simple dietary and lifestyle changes we can make to support our natural bodily processes.
+Whilst I don't advocate extreme detoxing or juicing programmes, (especially for people with fatigue as these protocols can be tough on the body), there are many simple dietary and lifestyle changes we can make to show your liver some love.

 WHAT IS A TOXIN?

 Toxins are substances that may damage health, especially in large quantities and/or if the body cannot process and eliminate them safely.
 They can be found in food or drink such as alcohol, trans fats, food additives and mercury in some fish.

 In our environment, it's thought we're exposed to 100s of toxins every day including in toiletries, perfume & make-up, non-stick coatings, plastics, cleaning products, paint, pesticides, chemicals used in furniture production and heavy metals.

 Medications and hormones also need to be excreted safely from the body, and bacteria, parasites and mould which may overgrow in the gut produce toxic metabolites that we need to get rid of.
 So you can see modern life with an increasing cumulative load of potential toxins may be increasing the workload for our poor livers!

 Thyroid dysfunction - 60% of inactive hormone T4 is converted to active T3 hormone in the liver (more about thyroid function here)

 Poor digestion - constipation, indigestion, bloating

 Headaches, brain fog